-Requests for exam information can be made to Gerald O Hara Data Protection Officer in writing/email and how ID will need to be confirmed if a former candidate is unknown to current staff.
+Requests for exam information can be made to [insert staff name and/or role e.g. the Data Protection Officer] in [insert how e.g. writing/email and how ID will need to be confirmed if a former candidate is unknown to current staff].